DmitriyAlergant-T1A/ai-belvedere/README.md

 AI Belvedere: Chatbot UI for Teams, Small Companies, or Families

-A self-hosted chatbot UI indended to facilitate PAYG (Pay-As-You-Go) access to frontier AI LLM models for smaller companies and private groups (friends, families).
-Focuses on reduced complexity, easy selection of best supported models (currently by OpenAI and Anthropic) for each new chat.
+A self-hosted chatbot UI indended to facilitate PAYG (Pay-As-You-Go) access to frontier AI LLM models for companies and small private groups (friends, families).
+Focuses on reduced complexity, easy selection of best supported models (currently by OpenAI and Anthropic).
+It is a full-stack app with a thin server-side part (API keys are server-side) and supports multi-user authentication by OpenID providers (Auth0 and Azure AD Single Sign-On) - but chat history is only stored locally on device and not logged by the back-end.

 Originally based on "BetterChatGPT" project by Jing Hua (https://github.com/ztjhz/BetterChatGPT), but at this point it was significantly modified with little possibility to merge upstream.